 Editor’s Choice: Premium Drain Auger

-Ryobi is also well-known for its power tools and its outdoor power equipment.
+Ryobi is also well-known for its power tools and its outdoor power equipment and the best drain cleaning machines on the market.

-The Ryobi Hybrid Drain Auger is an excellent tool for home or office purposes.
+The Ryobi Hybrid Drain Auger is an excellent tool for your home.
 This is a hybrid drain auger that can easily unclog the pipes with the help of the power that is supplied from the tool’s 18V battery packs or through corded electricity.

 While designed to be used in toilets, bathtubs, and sinks, we don’t recommend ever using a drain auger on your toilet clogs.
 Its 25-foot drain snake cable is reinforced to avoid any kinking.